andrew/ultimate-awesome/README.md

 - [Awesome-Visual-Captioning](https://github.com/forence/Awesome-Visual-Captioning) - This repository focus on Image Captioning & Video Captioning & Seq-to-Seq Learning & NLP.
 - [awesome-point-cloud-place-recognition](https://github.com/kxhit/awesome-point-cloud-place-recognition) - A list of papers about point cloud based place recognition, also known as loop closure detection in SLAM (processing).
 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.
-- [awesome-one-person-games](https://github.com/Yonaba/awesome-one-person-games) - :video_game: A curated list of successul games, made (quite) entirely by a lone gamedev.
 - [awesome-linq](https://github.com/aloisdg/awesome-linq) - A curated collection of awesome LINQ libraries, tools, and more.
 - [sandesh-8622-is-cool](https://github.com/Explosion-Scratch/sandesh-8622-is-cool) - Star to change the repo title to your username!.
 - [awesome-go-perf](https://github.com/go-perf/awesome-go-perf) - A curated list of Awesome Go performance libraries and tools.
 - [Awesome-Open-Vocabulary-Object-Detection](https://github.com/witnessai/Awesome-Open-Vocabulary-Object-Detection) - A curated list of papers, datasets and resources pertaining to open vocabulary object detection.
 - [awesome-ruby-blogs](https://github.com/Yegorov/awesome-ruby-blogs) - A curated list of Awesome Ruby Blogs and Newsletters for Ruby Developers and Newbies.
 - [awesome-quantum-ml](https://github.com/artix41/awesome-quantum-ml) - Curated list of awesome papers and resources in quantum machine learning.
+- [awesome-scheme](https://github.com/schemedoc/awesome-scheme) - A curated list of awesome Scheme libraries and resources.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [awesome-free-services](https://github.com/hql287/awesome-free-services) - Awesome free online services for startups and freelancers!.
 - [awesome-kubernetes-threat-detection](https://github.com/jatrost/awesome-kubernetes-threat-detection) - A curated list of resources about detecting threats and defending Kubernetes systems.